Videssos cycle: Fictional universe

 "Videssos" can mean either the Empire of Videssos, or its capital city.
 The Videssian Empire is very similar to the Byzantine Empire, and much of its history and geography is analogous to Byzantine history.
 The main differences are the religion, the existence of magic as a usable force, and some details of the history of surrounding states.
 These states strongly resemble neighbours of Byzantine Empire – for instance, Makuran is Sassanid Persia and Vaspurakan is Armenia (Vaspurakan is in reality a historic Armenian province).
-The map shown of the known world in the time of the various Videssos stories is a very loose east-for-west flip-flop of the Mediterranean.
+The map shown of the known world in the time of the various Videssos stories is based on Mediterranean region, flipped east to west.

 Like Byzantium, Videssos is an absolute monarchy, ruled by an Emperor.
 The Emperor is assisted by a numerous, influential bureaucracy.
 The bureaucracy and military are traditionally rivals for power and influence.
 Even Videssian offices and titles are the same as the Byzantine ones (e.g. autokrator, sebastokrator, vestiarios, drungarios).

 The Videssian emperors and their history strongly resemble the Byzantine emperors.